LaneRendell/NovelAI_Script_BuildSystem/README.md

 2. **Check file order**: Verify files in `sourceFiles` are in dependency order (dependencies first)
 3. **Avoid dynamic imports**: Don't use `import()` or `require()` - they won't work

-### Script too large

-NovelAI has size limits for scripts.
-If your bundled script is too large:

-1. Remove unnecessary code and comments
-2. Split into multiple smaller scripts that communicate via `api.v1.messaging`
-3. Store large data in `api.v1.storage` instead of in your script

 ### Build succeeds but script doesn't work in NovelAI

 1. **Check the browser console** (F12) for error messages